Mr. Raymond McGuire is Vice Chairman, Citigroup Chairman, Banking, Capital Markets & Advisory.

-He was previously Head of Global Investment Banking at Citigroup, Inc. Responsible for managing the coverage of global industries and clients and executing strategic transactions.
+He was former Head of Global Investment Banking at Citigroup, Inc. Responsible for managing the coverage of global industries and clients and executing strategic transactions.

 He served as the Head of Global Banking Institutional Clients Group at Citigroup, Inc and served as its Head of the Advisory Business and Global Head of Corporate & Investment Banking.